invokermain/engin/docs/tutorial/2_create_a_publisher.md

     return Valkey.from_url("valkey://localhost:6379")
 ```

-And let's provide this factory to the engin.
+And let's provide this dependency to the application as well.

 ```python title="app.py"
 # ... existing code ...